awsdocs/amazon-ecs-developer-guide/doc_source/task_cannot_pull_image.md

 ```
 You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limits.
 ```
-For more information on the Docker Hub rate limits, see [Understanding Docker Hub rate limiting](https://www.docker.com/increase-rate-limits)\.
+For more information about the Docker Hub rate limits, see [Understanding Docker Hub rate limiting](https://www.docker.com/increase-rate-limits)\.